 Within your autonomic nervous system, there are two subsystems: The sympathetic nervous system and the parasympathetic nervous system.
 It is the sympathetic nervous system that is also called the fight or flight system.
 This fight or flight system is like a “gas pedal” for your hormones, often immediately and unconsciously activated when you are in a stressful situation.

-Fight or flight can make you sweat, breathe heavy, and experience a racing mind.
+The Fight or flight Response can make you sweat, breathe heavy, and experience a racing mind.
 If you’re in a seriously dangerous situation (for example, if a bear is after you), this fight or flight response may be a good thing.
 On the other hand, if you simply need to give a presentation at work and you are nervous about it, you don't want the fight or flight response to kick in.

 This means that you need to take control of your nervous system, and deep breathing techniques like the square breathing technique can help immensely.
 It can slow you down before your nervous system gets carried away with itself, and it can help you refocus and control even the most uncontrollable aspects of your nervous system.